chromaui/chromatic-docs/review.md

 ### For unlinked projects
 This workflow is still in Beta, so we must opt you in first.
 Please reach out to your Customer Success contact or [support@chromatic.com](mailto:support@chromatic.com) in order to get access.

-Once you’re in the beta for Unlinked UI Review, you can enable UI Review for your existing projects on the Manage screen.
-Any projects created after you enroll will automatically have it enabled.
-You’ll then go to the Reviews tab in the web app sidebar.
+Once you’re in the beta for Unlinked UI Review, any new projects created will automatically have UI Review enabled.
+For your existing projects, you can enable UI Review on the Manage screen (see above).

 <div class="aside">
 <p><b>Note:</b> In order to create a review, you will need to have at least 2 git branches with a build on each.</p>